 Reasons why we have back neck pain:

-- If you are in the same position for an extended period of time, which can also lead to back neck pain
+- If you are in the same position for an extended period, it can also lead to back neck pain

-- If you have poor posture for a long period of time, you can have adaptive shortening in the muscles in the back of your neck.
+- If you have poor posture for a long period, you can have adaptive shortening in the muscles in the back of your neck.

 Exercises for Back Neck Pain

-Begin in an upright standing position with your head, shoulders, hips and legs in proper alignment.
+In this exercise to relieve neck pain, begin upright with your head, shoulders, hips, and legs in proper alignment.
 Slowly bring the chin down and back to elongate and bring the whole head back.
 Hold the position for 5 seconds.
-Return to the starting position and repeat the movement.
+Return to the starting position and then repeat the movement.

 Chin Tuck